stu-ba/yap-3-user-guide/README.md

-# User Guide
+# Guide

 This repository is full of markdown files.
-Do use website to read it since most links are broken.
+Links may appear dead so visit documentation on live server.